Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 ### Decision Supported

-The workflow supports a decision to:

-> **Prioritize a small ranked queue of content pages for human review rather than treating every page equally.**
+The workflow supports the decision to prioritize a small ranked queue of content pages for human review rather than treating every page equally.

-The primary operational metric is **Precision@20**, because the intended use case is a small review queue.
+The primary operational metric is **Precision@20** because the intended use case is a small review queue.
 Secondary metrics are Precision@50, Average Precision, and ROC AUC.

----

 ## 3. Data